Topological defects promote layer formation in Myxococcus xanthus colonies: Acknowledgments

 \section{Acknowledgments}

-We thank M. Cristina Marchetti, Cassidy Yang, Endao Han, Matthew Black, Farzan Beroz, John McEnany, and Chenyi Fei for discussions.
+We thank Farzan Beroz, Matthew Black, Chenyi Fei, Endao Han, M. Cristina Marchetti, John McEnany, and Cassidy Yang for discussions.
 This work was supported in part by the National Science Foundation, through award PHY-1806501 (J.W.S.) and the Center for the Physics of Biological Function (PHY-1734030), and by the National Institutes of Health award R01GM082938 (N.S.W.).
 R.A. acknowledges support from the Human Frontiers of Science Program (LT000475/2018-C).
 The authors acknowledge the use of Princeton's Imaging and Analysis Center, which is partially supported by the Princeton Center for Complex Materials, a National Science Foundation (NSF)-MRSEC program (DMR-1420541).